JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 ```

 This plugin only works for Kotlin files so it is recommended to keep Kotlin and Java files separate (if it's the case that the same project contains Java files).
 As with
-targeting the JVM, if not using the default convention, we need to specify the source folder using *sourceSets*
+targeting the JVM, if not using the default convention, we need to specify the source folder using *sourceSets*:

 ``` groovy
 sourceSets {